Than Win the Presidency with Bernie

 With Biden’s victories in South Carolina and Super Tuesday, Joe Biden breathed new life into his ailing campaign after finishing 4th, 5th, and 2nd in the previous primaries and caucuses.
 The reason for Biden’s decidedly poor results was his belligerent and incoherent behavior on the campaign trail.
 In campaign events and debates in Iowa, New Hampshire, and Nevada, Biden called a prospective voter a “damn liar,” a young student a “lying dog-faced pony soldier,” and continuously fumbled over his own words.

 The legal requirements for the presidency of the United States, as stated in the constitution, are as follows; must be a natural-born citizen, a resident for at least 14 years, and be at least 35 years of age.
-Our founding fathers probably didn’t think it necessary to state that a president should be able to speak in complete, coherent sentences, but perhaps they should have.
+Our founding fathers probably didn’t think it necessary to mandate candidates be able to speak in complete, coherent sentences, but perhaps they should have.
 Furthermore, if these kinds of reactions to inquiries from the press and prospective voters are going to be customary, then it begs the question; should Biden win the nomination, how is he going to handle the rigor of what will surely be a contentious presidential election?

 Say what you will about Trump’s bluster, but in the 2016 Republican primary and general election, he showed himself to be a skilled debater, quick on his feet, and very adept at launching ad hominem attacks against his opponents.
 Considering Biden’s difficulty handling challenging questions, it takes a real stretch of the imagination to envision him being adept enough to handle President Trump on a debate stage.